WBEET Aspiring Sport Leaders 2021 – Nurturing the Bay’s Future Sport Leaders

 That message, along with character building, supporting sport leadership as well as sports workshops were all part of this year’s WBEET Aspiring Sport Leaders (WASL) programme.

-Earlier this month more than 600 children from 65 primary and intermediate schools from around the Western Bay of Plenty attended the one-day programme over three days learning about the importance of keeping kids involved in sport for life, leadership skills and positive character traits that could serve them well in sport and in life.
+In April 2021 more than 600 children from 65 primary and intermediate schools from around the Western Bay of Plenty attended the one-day programme over three days learning about the importance of keeping kids involved in sport for life, leadership skills and positive character traits that could serve them well in sport and in life.

 Attendees, who were selected from nominations by their school based on their leadership qualities in one of 12 different sports, took in presentations as well as practical and non-practical workshops with their sports code and were provided quality coaching and character development.